orcmid/miser/README.md

 Some reorganization is necessary in order to continue smoothly.

-Meanwhile, there is some information at
+Meanwhile, there is other information at
 [Miser Theory](https://miser-theory.info) until useful/historical content is
 transposed to this GitHub site.